 Background

 Patient-centred approaches are integral to contemporary health policy.
-Consequently, patient and public involvement (PPI) is becoming increasingly important in health research and service evaluation [1].
+Consequently, patient and public involvement (PPI) have become increasingly important in health research and service evaluation [1].
 PPI has been defined as research being carried out “‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them” [2].
 It is a central theme of the National Institute for Health Research (NIHR) in the United Kingdom, and evidence of active engagement with PPI is now a requirement for many funding bodies, including the European Union’s Horizon 2020 (H2020) funding stream.
 H2020 guidelines state that “Patients and citizens must be involved in the entire process, from the design of research programmes to the dissemination and implementation of results relating to wellbeing, health, social care, public health, and society” [3].

-The involvement of patients in decisions that ultimately affect them benefits health research in a number of ways [4] PPI enhances research quality, efficiency, and transparency, and helps ensure that public benefit is the key focus of the work undertaken.
-Consultation with those affected by research outcomes augments research relevance and validity.
-It can also facilitate wider dissemination and engagement with research from patients / members of the public.
-Patients can become involved with delivering research goals in several ways at all stages of the research process.
-For example, they can contribute to priority setting, support grant applications, advise on clinical trial design, provide feedback on patient facing documents, prepare lay summaries and support other forms of research dissemination.
-Patients’ experience of living with a disease brings additional and unique perspectives [5].
+The involvement of patients in decisions that ultimately affect them has been accepted as beneficial to health research in a number of ways [4].
+PPI enhances research quality, efficiency, and transparency, and helps ensure that public benefit is the key focus of the work undertaken.
+Consultation with those affected by research outcomes has augmented research relevance and validity, and facilitated wider dissemination and engagement with research from patients / members of the public.
+Patients have become involved with delivering research goals in several ways, at all stages of the research process.
+For example, they have contributed to priority setting, supported grant applications, advised on clinical trial design, provided feedback on patient facing documents, prepared lay summaries and supported other forms of research dissemination.
+Patients’ experience of living with a disease has brought additional and unique perspectives [5].

-There has been a growing appreciation of the benefits of PPI within rheumatology research [6, 7] For example, patients have contributed to: the development of questionnaires to assess help-seeking behaviours in patients with new onset rheumatoid arthritis (RA) [8] and hypothetical reactions to the symptoms of RA amongst members of the public [9]; the development of interview schedules [10-12]; systematic reviews [13-15); generating research ideas [16]; rheumatology conferences [17] and the development of international research recommendations [18-20].
+There has been a growing appreciation of the benefits of PPI within rheumatology research [6, 7].
+For example, patients have contributed to: the development of questionnaires to assess help-seeking behaviours in patients with new onset rheumatoid arthritis (RA) [8] and hypothetical reactions to the symptoms of RA amongst members of the public [9]; the development of interview schedules [10-12]; systematic reviews [13-15]; generating research ideas [16]; rheumatology conferences [17] and the development of international research recommendations [18-20].

-Effective PPI fosters the development of ongoing, mutually advantageous relationships between researchers and patient research partners (PRPs) [21, 22].
+Effective PPI has fostered the development of ongoing, mutually advantageous relationships between researchers and patient research partners (PRPs) [21, 22].
 However, maximising achievement of PPI goals has considerable resource implications.
-Funding may be required to compensate patients for their time and expenses, provide experienced staff to coordinate PPI and provide appropriate training for researchers and PRPs.
+Funding may be required to compensate patients for their time and expenses, provide experienced staff to coordinate PPI and deliver appropriate training for researchers and PRPs.
 Researchers need to invest time into the development of resources to support meaningful patient involvement, such as lay summaries, glossaries and background information on key project elements [23].
 Without resource allocation to support PPI, patient involvement risks becoming tokenistic [24, 25].

-Whilst PPI is increasingly commonplace in clinical and health services research, it is less frequently integrated with early phase translational and laboratory based research [26, 27].
+Whilst PPI has become increasingly commonplace in clinical and health services research, it has been less frequently integrated with early phase translational and laboratory based research [26, 27].
 Although patients and researchers agree on the benefits of PPI in pre-clinical translational research in the context of rheumatology, associated challenges include communication between researchers and patients about scientific concepts and terminology and limited access to and awareness of PPI opportunities [28-30].

 A further challenge associated with PPI is the difficulty in evaluating its impact [23].
 Whilst there have been calls for more robust quantitative assessment of the impact of PPI on research quality, it has been argued that it is also important to capture the experiential, contextual impact of PPI on both researchers and patient research partners [31].